Bedford Early Dance and Music organises historical dance workshops and social events in and around Bedford.

-A convivial Christmas party inspired by Thomas Hardy’s Under the Greenwood Tree, jointly organised by Bedford Early Dance and Music and Bedford Gallery Quire.
-It will include a programme of dancing, carol singing and entertainment.
+This Dickens themed entertainment, jointly organised by Bedford Early Dance & Music and Bedford Gallery Quire, will include a programme of dancing, carol singing and entertainment spots by BEDM and BGQ.
 Ian Cutts will be providing music on his violin.

 Download a printable copy of this program (PDF).